propellerlabsio/meteor-ui5-website/public/docs/tutorial/07-Accounts.md

 		<Button id="idConfirmLogin" text="Log in" press="onLogInAccount"></Button>
   </Toolbar>
 ```
-## Hide or Show the Task list whether user is logged in or not
+## Hide or show the task list whether user is logged in or not
 Add a function to hide or show the Task list in `webapp/Tasks.controller.js`
 ```js
     hideOrShowTaskList: function(){